Satellite Internet access: Portable satellite modem

-Using such a modem is extremely expensive—data transfer costs between $5 and $7 per megabyte.
-The modems themselves are also expensive, usually costing between $1,000 and $5,000.
+At $5 to $7 per megabyte on average, portable satellite internet is typically more expensive than other modes of Internet access, with modems usually costing between $1,000 and $5,000.
+Due to this, it is most often used on vehicles without access to other modes of Internet access, such as seafaring vessels.

 Internet via satellite phone

 For many years satellite phones have been able to connect to the Internet.
 Bandwidth varies from about 2400 bit/s for Iridium network satellites and ACeS based phones to 15 kbit/s upstream and 60 kbit/s downstream for Thuraya handsets.
-Globalstar also provides Internet access at 9600 bit/s—like Iridium and ACeS a dial-up connection is required and is billed per minute, however both Globalstar and Iridium are planning to launch new satellites offering always-on data services at higher rates.
-With Thuraya phones the 9,600 bit/s dial-up connection is also possible, the 60 kbit/s service is always-on and the user is billed for data transferred (about $5 per megabyte).
+Globalstar also provides Internet access at 9.6 kbit/s; like Iridium and ACeS a dial-up connection is required and is billed per minute, however both Globalstar and Iridium are planning to launch new satellites offering always-on data services at higher rates.
+With Thuraya phones the 9.6 kbit/s dial-up connection is also possible, the 60 kbit/s service is always-on and the user is billed for data transferred (about $5 per megabyte).
 The phones can be connected to a laptop or other computer using a USB or RS-232 interface.
 Due to the low bandwidths involved it is extremely slow to browse the web with such a connection, but useful for sending email, Secure Shell data and using other low-bandwidth protocols.
 Since satellite phones tend to have omnidirectional antennas no alignment is required as long as there is a line of sight between the phone and the satellite.

-One-way receive, with terrestrial transmit
+One-way receive

 One-way terrestrial return satellite Internet systems are used with conventional dial-up Internet access, with outbound (upstream) data traveling through a telephone modem, but downstream data sent via satellite at a higher rate.
 In the U.S., an FCC license is required for the uplink station only; no license is required for the users.

-Another type of 1-way satellite Internet system uses General Packet Radio Service (GPRS) for the back-channel.
+Another type of one-way satellite Internet system uses General Packet Radio Service (GPRS) for the back-channel.
 Using standard GPRS or Enhanced Data Rates for GSM Evolution (EDGE), costs are reduced for higher effective rates if the upload volume is very low, and also because this service is not per-time charged, but charged by volume uploaded.
-GPRS as return improves mobility when the service is provided by a satellite that transmits in the field of 100-200 kW.
+GPRS as return improves mobility when the service is provided by a satellite that transmits in the field of 100 to 200 kW.
 Using a 33 cm wide satellite dish, a notebook and a normal GPRS equipped GSM phone, users can get mobile satellite broadband.